lemasieu/1-step-calculation-quiz/README.markdown

 ## File Structure
 - `index.html`: Main HTML structure for the quiz interface.
-- `styles.css`: CSS for dark theme and responsive layout.
+- `styles.css`: CSS for dark theme, responsive layout, and navigation button styling.
-- `script.js`: JavaScript logic for fetching `quiz.json`, randomizing numbers, and handling quiz interactions.
+- `script.js`: JavaScript logic for fetching `quiz.json`, randomizing numbers, handling quiz interactions, and navigation.
 - `quiz.json`: JSON template with question placeholders (`so1`, `so2`) for addition, subtraction, multiplication, and division.

 ## Usage